arassec/igor/README.md

 The trigger creates an initial data item to start the job.

 The data item is passed to different, configurable **actions**, that modify the data to the user's needs.
-Actions can also be used to load data from or store modified data items in external services using **connectors** for these services..
+Actions can also be used to load data from, or store modified data items in, external services using **connectors** for these services..

 <br/>